Andreas Kaplony

-Andreas Kaplony (born 1960 in Heidelberg) is a Swiss Islamic studies scholar.
+Andreas Kaplony (born 1960 in Heidelberg) is a Swiss Quranic studies and Islamic studies scholar.

-In 1986 Andreas Kaplony obtained a licentiate in general history, Arabic language and literature and philosophy from the University of Zurich.
+In 1986, Andreas Kaplony obtained a licentiate in general history, Arabic language and literature and philosophy from the University of Zurich.
 From 1986 to 1990 he was a research assistant in the University Department of Ancient History.
 From 1990 to 1995 he was an assistant at the Institute for Islamic Studies at the University of Bern.

 Kaplony completed his doctorate in 1994 in general history and Arabic language and literature at the University of Zurich: